eyereece/eyereece/README.md

 <br>

 ## ⌚️ Past Projects
+<br>🤖 <a href="https://github.com/eyereece/ai-projects/">AI projects</a>, this is where I post my most recent experimentations with AI frameworks, mainly RAG, Agents, and LLMs</br>
 <br>📺 <a href="https://github.com/eyereece/movie-recommenders-with-tensorflow">Movie Recommender System </a>, built a two tower model using TensorFlow and Netflix Dataset</br>
 <br>🐉 <a href="https://github.com/eyereece/cs50p-python-project">Mini Adventure Game</a>, my first mini project with Python</br>
 <br>📊 <a href="https://github.com/eyereece/google-data-analytics-capstone-1">An Analysis of Bike Services Data with R</a></br>